ralna/GALAHAD/doc/Julia/rst-dir/llst.rst

 example calls
 -------------

-This is an example of how to use the package to ... ;
+This is an example of how to use the package to solve a linear least-squares trust-region subproblem;
-the code is available in $GALAHAD/src/llst/C/llstt.c .
+the code is available in $GALAHAD/src/llst/Julia/test_llst.jl .
 A variety of supported Hessian and constraint matrix storage formats are shown.

-Notice that C-style indexing is used, and that this is flaggeed by setting ``control.f_indexing`` to ``false``.
-The floating-point type ``real_wp_`` is set in ``galahad_precision.h`` to ``double`` by default, but to ``float`` if the preproccesor variable ``GALAHAD_SINGLE`` is defined.

-.. include :: ../../../src/llst/C/llstt.c
-   :code: C

-This is the same example, but now fortran-style indexing is used;
-the code is available in $GALAHAD/src/llst/C/llsttf.c .

-.. include :: ../../../src/llst/C/llsttf.c
+.. include :: ../../../src/llst/Julia/test_llst.jl
-   :code: C
+   :code: julia